Zipporah B. Wiseman Prize for Scholarship on Law, Literature, and Justice

 For half a century, pioneering feminist Professor Wiseman inspired her students and colleagues with her powerful intellect, fierce advocacy, and profound joy in attempting to create a more just and equal world.
 Among her many interests, she was keenly attuned to the ways that texts—from legal cases to fiction, poetry, and film—actively construct and define our perspectives on the meaning and value of categories like “justice” and “inequality.”
 She co-edited an early collection on law and literature with English professor Susan Sage Heinzelman, Representing Women: Law, Literature, and Feminism (Duke UP 1994).
 Read more about Professor Wiseman’s life and legacy.

-We welcome papers from any discipline that address both legal and literary texts (in any of their diverse forms).
-Papers should use an interdisciplinary lens to explore issues of justice, broadly understood, and may be pursued from a variety of perspectives, including historical, social, political, economic, and cultural.
-An official call for papers will be released by April 2021.
+We welcome papers from any discipline that engage both legal and literary methods or texts.
+For these purposes, literary texts include written and other narrative forms, such as film.
+Papers should use an interdisciplinary lens to explore issues of justice, broadly understood.
+The papers may work from any of a variety of perspectives: legal and literary, of course, but also philosophical, historical, sociological, political, economic, or cultural.

 Other important ways you can contribute

 - Distribution: If you would like to help us distribute the call for papers to your networks, or share suggestions for distribution and outreach, please contact Sabrina Barton.

 - Judging Panel: If you would like to be included on a panel of possible judges for the writing competition, please contact Sabrina Barton.